WebberZone/top-10/readme.txt

 == Upgrade Notice ==

 = 2.0.0 =
-Fixed: Fix schedule overwrite for the cron job
+New: Multisite support; Fixed: Fix schedule overwrite for the cron job;
+View the Changelog for details;

 == Changelog ==

 = 2.0.0 =
+* New: Multisite support.
+If you're using multisite and have previously activated Top 10 on individual blogs in the network, then head over to **Top 10 Settings** and import the counts from the old Top 10 1.x tables to the new Top 10 v2.0 tables
 * Fixed: Fix schedule overwrite for the cron job

 = 1.9.10.1 =